ros-workshop/course/README.md

 "Mobility plus manipulation" describes a mobile robot that alternates between navigating its environment and manipulating objects (not to be confused with "mobile manipulation" where navigation and manipulation are performed at the same time).

-# Quick Check
-At the end of the workshop you should be able to answer these questions:
-* What's a node and a topic?
-* Have you recorded a bag file, and what does the rosbag --clock parameter do?
-* Have you used rqt_graph to check what topics a node is subscribed to?
-* Do you know what a URDF is?
-* What's the "tf tree" and have you used rqt_tf_tree for introspection?
-* How would you check how many messages a node is sending per second?
-* How to create custom messages using ROS message description language?
-* How to add external packages' nodes in a launch file?
-* How to edit your package's CMakeLists.txt file to add the source of ROS nodes, messages, services, etc. for compilation?